akka/akka/akka-contrib/docs/cluster-client.rst

 as the original sender, so the client can choose to send subsequent messages directly to the actor in the cluster.

+While establishing a connection to a receptionist the ``ClusterClient`` will buffer messages and send them when the connection is established.
+If the buffer is full the ``ClusterClient`` will throw ``akka.actor.StashOverflowException``, which can be handled in by the supervision strategy of the parent actor.
+The size of the buffer can be configured by the following ``stash-capacity`` setting of the mailbox that is used by the ``ClusterClient`` actor.

+.. includecode:: @contribSrc@/src/main/resources/reference.conf#cluster-client-mailbox-config

 An Example
 ----------